 Recently, our firm's Calgary office completed a review of

-M&A themes and deal terms in the oil and gas sector for 2013.
+M&A themes and deal terms in the oil and gas sector for the

-This study contains a list of oil and gas M&A transactions over
+first half of 2014.
+This study contains a list of oil and gas

 A few key themes emerged from our review:

 International assets managed in Canada led the hit parade in the

 first six months of 2014, both by number and deal value.
 The second